Zsmerritt/Flutter_AWS_CloudWatch/README.md

 If that still doesn't solve the issue, there are several other options that are aimed at decreasing the size of the payload.

-    `maxBytesPerMessage`: how large each message can be before [largeMessageBehavior] takes effect.
-Min 5, Max 262116
+    `maxBytesPerMessage`: how large each message can be before `largeMessageBehavior` takes effect.
+Min 22, Max 262116

     `maxBytesPerRequest`: how many bytes can be sent in each API request before a second request is made.
 Min 1, Max 1048576